Baldness, a natural phenomenon often feared, affects millions of people worldwide, both men and women.

 Incorporating vegetable oils, such as castor oil, coconut oil, or argan oil, as well as essential oils like rosemary or lavender oil, can enhance the effectiveness of the massage.

 For an even more beneficial effect, it may be wise to slightly warm the oil before the massage.
-This not only promotes better circulation but also allows for better absorption of nutrients by the scalp.
+This not only promotes better circulation but also allows better absorption of nutrients by the scalp.

 3. Use natural products